maccelarimatt/Secure_Computing_Project/README.md

 - **Printed Responses:** Detailed outputs from each language model for both vulnerability detection and functional validation tasks.
 - **Comparative Analysis:** Insights into how different models perform on the same security code analysis tasks.
 - **Efficient Resource Cleanup:** Confirmation messages indicating that caches and GPU memory have been cleared after execution.

----

-Feel free to customise this README as your project evolves or as new models and analysis techniques are incorporated.